 The Power Of Stories

 How do you make sense of the world around you and your place in it?
-What challenges you to see things from a new perspective?
-What helps you relate to others on a deeper, more personal level?
+What challenges you to see things from a new point of view?
+What helps you relate to others on a more personal level?

-And when we can recognize that we are all connected, our personal problems suddenly become “figureoutable”, our black and white way of seeing the world begins to fade, and we open ourselves up to the beauty and possibilities of ourselves and the world around us.
+When we share stories, we gain much needed insight, empathy, and perspective.
+And when we begin to shift our perspective, our black and white way of seeing the world begins to fade as we open up to the beauty and possibilities of ourselves and the world around us.